 Sustainable development co-operation with BP-Azerbaijan

-For IIED, the main goal was to use the engagement as an opportunity to foster development of local agendas on business and sustainable development – informed by the wider debate on the role of business in society.
+The main objective was to use the engagement as an opportunity to foster the development of local agendas on business and sustainable development – informed by the wider debate on the role of business in society.
 Beyond the relationship with BP-Azerbaijan, IIED also hoped to develop wider links and project-based partnerships with NGOs in Azerbaijan.

-IIED valued working with a foreign investor that wanted to maximise its contribution to sustainable development in a tough environment.
-And the IIED team also relished the opportunity to work 'bottom up' with a major multinational.
+IIED valued working with a foreign investor that wanted to maximise its contribution to sustainable development in a tough environment, and the IIED team also relished the opportunity to work 'bottom up' with a major multinational.

 They used IIED's 'Guidelines on business engagement' to frame the working approach to the collaboration as well as the contract on which it was based.

 Agents of Change: Reflections on a working partnership between BP Azerbaijan and the International Institute for Environment and Development

 Publication, 01 June 2010